jamiebergen/plugin-notes-plus/README.txt

 = Where is the data stored? =

 Plugin notes are stored in the options table.
-Each plugin with note(s) is given a separate entry that stores all of that plugin\'s notes and note meta.
+Each plugin with note(s) is given a separate entry that stores all of that plugin's notes and note meta.

 = How does it work on multisite installs? =